smnscp/stylament/doc/itcss.md

    - Also [called design tokens](https://medium.com/salesforce-ux/living-design-system-3ab1f2280ef7#90cf).
-   - Platform-agnostically defined in a Style Dictionary, they are imported as [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (a. k. a CSS variables) and, if needed, as preprocessor variables.
+   - Platform-agnostically defined in a Style Dictionary, they are imported as [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (a. k. a.
+CSS variables) and, if needed, as preprocessor variables.
    - For a reasonable implementation example of this layer see [Pollen](https://www.pollen.style/).
 2. Tools
    - Globally used mix-ins and functions for CSS preprocessors.